 The only drawback to growing sage for years is that it can become woody and the leaves will grow only on the end of the stems.
 Avoid this by keeping it pruned back to encourage new growth.
 The leaves will grow close to the cuts and result in a more beautiful specimen.

 Eventually, it is unavoidable that sage will become woody.
-If you have more than one sage plant, you can replace your woody plant with another sage from your own landscape.
+If you have more than one sage plant, you can replace your woody plant with another one.

 03 of 05